 “Our Skype discussions have gone fine,” you might say, “but if you have colleagues that I should meet or if you’d prefer to meet in person yourself, I can squeeze in a trip.
 Your facility sounds great.
 I’d love to see it.”

-Such a statement might let you have it both ways: You’d get to express good will but not have to board an airplane.
+Such a statement is one of the closing negotiation techniques that might let you have it both ways: You’d get to express good will but not have to board an airplane.
 What if the customer would prefer to see you in person?
 If that would increase the odds of closing the deal or getting better terms, even on the margin, then go ahead and book your flight.

 The broader question of where to negotiate depends on the circumstances.
 In some cases, traveling might be misinterpreted as a sign of weakness, but in other situations, it’s in your interest to put the customer at ease.
 In addition, making the trip could give you a better understanding of the other organization’s culture and who really calls the shots.
 This type of information might spell the difference between impasse and agreement.

 These tactical choices are important in negotiation, but always remember to step back and consider them in a strategic context.
-Sometimes the best process decisions are those that the parties make jointly, and this sounds like such a case.
+Sometimes the best closing negotiation techniques are those you let go of.
+Instead, you may get more from process decisions that the parties make jointly, and this sounds like such a case.